WordPress/developer-plugins-handbook/wordpress-org/index.md

 [tip]Make sure you review the [Developer FAQ!](https://developer.wordpress.org/plugins/wordpress-org/plugin-developer-faq/)[/tip]

-And make sure that you've reviewed the [common issues](./common-issues/index.md) that the Plugin Review Team usually found where reviewing plugins.
+And make sure that you've reviewed the [common issues](./common-issues/index.md) that the Plugin Review Team typically encounters when reviewing plugins.

 If you require assistance with your hosting on WordPress.org, you can contact the plugin team via Slack in `#pluginreview`.